 unzip AppServerAgent.zip -d /opt/appdynamics/appagentCODE

 Add the Java Agent binary to the application process, typically by passing the agent JAR file as a startup argument to the application.
-For information by framework and application type, see these pages:
+For information by framework and application type, see Agent Installation by Java Framework.

 When completed, you can restart your application and view data reported by the agent in the Controller UI.
 From there, you can install more agents or begin monitoring your application environment.